Kappa, Illinois

 Kappa is a village in Woodford County, Illinois, United States.
-The population was 227 at the 2010 census, up from 170 in 2000.
+As of the 2020 census, Kappa had a population of 229.
 It is part of the Peoria, Illinois Metropolitan Statistical Area.

 Kappa sits on the north side of the Mackinaw River.
 Approximately five miles to the southeast is Lake Bloomington, while five miles to the southwest is Evergreen Lake.

 History

-In 1833 Thomas Dixon became the first settler in the Kappa area.
-Over the next few years, other settlers moved in around the area, and eventually a railroad was built through the area.
-On May 23, 1853, rail service began, and postal service began.
-The first postmaster, William Jones, appointed the name Montrose, but the Illinois Central Railroad preferred Kappa.
-Kappa is the tenth letter in the Greek alphabet, and was applied to the town because it was the tenth town between Dunleith (modern-day East Dubuque, Illinois) and Bloomington.
+In 1833, Thomas Dixon became the first settler in the area that would later become Kappa.
+Over the next few years, additional settlers arrived, and the Illinois Central Railroad built a line through the community.
+Rail service and a post office commenced in the early 1850s.
+The first postmaster, William Jones, proposed the name Montrose, but the Illinois Central Railroad favored Kappa.
+The name Roxan was used between May 1852 and December 1853 before Kappa was officially adopted.

+A folk etymology claims Kappa is named for the tenth letter of the Greek alphabet, as it was supposedly the tenth town between Dunleith (now East Dubuque) and Bloomington.
+The true origin, however, is a corruption of Quapaw, a Native American people of the region.

-Since its inception, the railroad line from East Dubuque to Bloomington has been decommissioned.
-In the early 1900s, SBI Route 2 was founded, and then changed to U.S. Route 51.
-U.S. 51 now bypasses the town to the west, leaving Illinois Route 251 as the main north–south road through town.
+The railroad line from East Dubuque to Bloomington was later decommissioned.
+In the early 20th century, State Bond Issue Route 2 was established and later redesignated U.S. Route 51.
+U.S. 51 now bypasses the town to the west, leaving Illinois Route 251 as the main north‑south road through Kappa.